 A lot of people don’t realise they have negative equity until they try to sell.
-It’s not until a home is valued that the problem becomes apparent.
+It’s not until you find out how much your house is worth that the problem becomes apparent.
 Call your mortgage lender and get the exact figure you still owe.
-Then get your home valued by a local estate agent.
+Then contact your home valued by a local estate agent.
 If you owe more than the likely sale price your home will fetch, you’re in negative equity.

 Can I sell a home that’s in negative equity?

-This depends on whether or not you have money in the bank to pay off your mortgage after the sale goes through.
-Most people don’t have this sort of cash to spare.
+Selling a house with negative equity depends on whether or not you have money in the bank to pay off the mortgage after the sale goes through.
+Unfortunately, most people don’t have this sort of cash to spare.
 And as a result, they’re trapped in their mortgage and their home.
 If you can afford to pay the mortgage lender what you still owe after selling, you can sell.
 But this doesn’t mean selling is the best option.

 A lot of people keep up with their mortgage repayments and wait for things to improve.
 After all, house prices are volatile in the UK, and they rise as quickly as they fall.
 And as you pay off your home loan, the negative equity gradually reduces.